 If you’re an avid watcher of Youtuber, you’ll see endless VPN sponsorships and adverts daily.
 Surfshark, NordVPN, IPVanish, and a few other culprits.
-One can only imagine how few people watch the ads all the way through because they all say the same thing with the same promises.
+One can only imagine how few people watch the ads all through because they all say the same thing with the same promises.
 But are they all the same?

 Are all VPNs Essentially the Same?

-We can spot some differences when looking more deeply at the 2 most popular VPNs.
+We can spot some differences when looking more deeply at the two most popular VPNs.
 The most significant difference between PIA and NordVPN is that the former has 12,945 servers in 80+ countries, while NordVPN has 5,500 servers in 59 countries.

 Only some VPNs have China.
 Plus, more servers will generally help match you with a speedy one.

 Speed, unfortunately, is something that does differ between servers and VPN providers.
 Generally, NordVPN, ExpressVPN, and Surfshark are some of the fastest, while free VPNs are the slowest.